 Couple Photography Poses

 Need some inspiration for posing the next Bride and Groom you shoot?
-Choosing a great pose can take an image from good to amazing.
-In this article, we will share five unique and essential wedding photography pose ideas for couples that will “wow” your clients...
-Are you ready to find out what poses we like the best?!
-Carry on reading to find out what couple photography poses we love the most!
+Choosing a great pose can take an image from good to great and great to, well AMAZING!
+In this article, we are going to be sharing five unique and essential wedding couple photography poses.
+Trust us, when you have your final photographs ready to show and tell, your clients will be wowed...

 Photo + editing credit: All images in this blog post edited by the team here at Weddit and photographed by Lukas Griffin.
 To get started with our wedding photo editing service, you can create an account here.